-- Certificate of Good Standing and/or Certificate of Existence from the home state of formation
+- Certified copy of a Certificate of Good Standing and/or Certificate of Existence from the home state of formation

 - Foreign Registration Statement

-The filing fees for a Foreign Limited Liability Company will vary from state to state but is usually the same or higher than the domestic Limited Liability Company.
+The filing fees for a Foreign Limited Liability Company will vary from state to state but are usually the same or higher than the domestic Limited Liability Company.

 What is a Domestic LLC?